sndrbrthl/vogelroboter2024/tasks.md

 done - - set/test amounts dispensed
 done - take pi and pumps out of existing robot
+- pump 0 does not work.
+Pump 2 works in quiz and pump_test.py

-- test again. change pump #s in code.
+- test again. check pump #s in code.

+- tape over or rewire the ground wires.
+- possibly longer wires for the pumps
 - What should it do for network?
 I think you need to click on the network tab and connect
 - remove my keys from .ssh
 - remove my keyboard usb dongle before shipping.